Suicide of Sushant Singh Rajput: Request for CBI probe

-Nepotism debate
+Nepotism debate and impact

 Rajput's death sparked a debate in India about nepotism and related malpractices in the Hindi film industry.
 A day after Rajput's death, actress and filmmaker Kangana Ranaut speculated that the actor was a victim of the Hindi film industry's nepotistic nature, suggesting it didn't acknowledge Rajput's work, which led to his mental suffering.
 A case was registered against Karan Johar, Sanjay Leela Bhansali, Salman Khan, Ekta Kapoor and four others in the Patna High Court by a lawyer, Sudhir Kumar Ojha, alleging that Rajput had been denied opportunities due to nepotism, leading to his suicide, but the case was later dismissed on 8 July.
 Johar and Alia Bhatt were then bullied on social media.

 Following this, Simi Garewal and A. R. Rahman spoke about nepotism that they faced in Bollywood.
 Sonu Nigam referred to the nepotism in the music industry as "music mafia".

 Amid the debate over nepotism, vote brigading by Rajput's fans led to the trailer of Sadak 2, released on 12 August 2020, becoming the most disliked trailer on YouTube within 24 hours of its release.
-Speculating that Rajput had despaired of being shut out of the film industry due to favoritism, his fans blamed Hindi film industry insiders, including Mahesh Bhatt, director of Sadak 2, and his daughter Alia Bhatt, one of the film's stars, who had earlier made dismissive remarks about Rajput in Koffee with Karan.
+Speculating that Rajput had despaired of being shut out of the film industry due to favouritism, his fans blamed Hindi film industry insiders, including Mahesh Bhatt, director of Sadak 2, and his daughter Alia Bhatt, one of the film's stars, who had earlier made dismissive remarks about Rajput in Koffee with Karan.